rui9812/rui9812.github.io/_pages/about.md

 - 🎉 One paper about KG has been accepted by **ACL 2023**.
 - 🎉🎉 Two papers about KG and GNN have been accepted by **ICML 2022**.

+<p style="color: red;">💡I am currently seeking internship opportunities related to <b>Self-Evolving LLM Agent Systems</b>.
+Please feel free to contact me if you are interested in my research or background.</p>

 ## 🧑‍💻 Internship Experiences

 - **Huawei Noah's Ark Lab** (Aug.
 2024 – May 2025)